Max Eastley, Takehisa Kosugi, Walter Marchetti and Resonance104.4fm

 Walter Marchetti was a founder member of ZAJ, a recalcitrant Mediterranean parallel to Fluxus, which in the 1960s produced action-music-performances, anarchic gags, and elegant assaults on the music establishment.
 Marchetti befriended John Cage in 1958, and went on to collaborate with him on a number of projects.
 His work has often focused on the grand piano – for more than 50 years he has been preparing them like a chef intent on marinating sound.
 Two of Marchetti's pianos, alongside works from Emanuele Carcano's collection, will be exhibited.

-Alongside these positions, Resonance104.4fm will be installed at Raven Row for the duration of the exhibition, broadcasting, and hosting workshops and live events, as well as presenting an ‘overhung’ sound installation – the ‘Resonance Open’ – with contributions solicited from local and international sound artists.
+Alongside these positions, Resonance104.4fm was installed at Raven Row for the duration of the exhibition, broadcasting, and hosting workshops and live events, as well as presenting an ‘overhung’ sound installation – the ‘Resonance Open’ – with contributions solicited from local and international sound artists.

-The exhibition is curated by Ed Baxter, director of Resonance104.4fm.
+The exhibition was curated by Ed Baxter, director of Resonance104.4fm.

 The exhibition is kindly supported by